knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/reference/10-config.md

 - `name`: The name of the parameter (eg `token`, `key`, `apiKey`) or header (eg `Authorization`, `Api-Key`).
 When `in` is set to `bearer` or `basic`, this value will be ignored, and the header used will be `Authorization`.

 - `use_value`: The value of the parameter to be used by Scribe to authenticate response calls.
 This will **not** be included in the generated documentation.
 If this is empty, Scribe will use a randomly generated value.
+If you need to customize this value dynamically, you can use the [`beforeResponseCall()` method](../documenting/responses#authentication-and-customization).

 - `placeholder`: The placeholder your users will see for the auth parameter in the example requests.
 If this is empty, Scribe will generate a realistic-looking auth token instead (for example, "jh86fccvbAx6CmA9VS").